-The Program continued to coordinate closely with other state agencies and entities, including the Montana Legislature, the Environmental Quality Council, Montana Department of Transportation, and Montana Board of Oil and Gas Conservation, as these entities implement their own programs and statutory duties.
+The Program continued to coordinate closely with other state agencies and entities, including the Montana Legislature, the Environmental Quality Council, State Trust Lands, Montana Department of Transportation, and Montana Board of Oil and Gas Conservation, as these entities implement their own programs and statutory duties.

-In 2022 the Program continued to develop its unique and productive relationship with the BLM.
-Montana BLM land use plans and amendments continue to implement the State of Montana's DDCT calculation method which provides important consistency across Montana's checkboard land ownerships and management boundaries.
-The State and BLM also continued to work closely on development of the HQT model and policy processes to ensure coordinated responses to development projects throughout the state.
+In 2023 the Program continued to develop its collaborative and productive relationship with the BLM.
+Montana BLM land use plans and amendments continue to implement the State of Montana's HQT calculation method which provides important consistency across Montana's checkboard land ownerships and management boundaries.
+The State and BLM also continued to work closely on policy processes to ensure coordinated responses to development projects throughout the state.
 Thus, the Program provides technical support and stores data that will ultimately assist the BLM in demonstrating implementation and compliance with its own land use plans and amendments.